UK plans to make currency-rigging a crime but rejects EU rules

 Under these new rules, senior staff will be directly accountable if a bank goes bust, making it easier for regulators to prosecute individuals than after the 2007-09 crisis.

+A review of the new legislation will last a year and be led by Minouche Shafik, a senior International Monetary Fund official whom Osborne appointed to take up a new role as a BoE deputy governor responsible for banking and markets.

+FCA chief executive Martin Wheatley and a senior Treasury official, Charles Roxburgh, will also be involved.
+Elizabeth Corley, chief executive of Allianz Global Investors, will represent financial industry views.

-(Additional reporting by William James; Editing by Hugh Lawson and Catherine Evans)
+(Additional reporting by Huw Jones; Editing by Hugh Lawson and Catherine Evans)